duellsy/codeigniter-template/README.md

 ####function prepare_messages()
-Formats the messages added to the stack, and any success, notice or warning messages that were added via session->flashdata
+Formats the messages added to the stack, and any warning, error, success and info messages that were added via session->flashdata

 ####function build()